mpv-player/mpv/DOCS/man/options.rst

     .. admonition:: Quality reduction with hardware decoding

-        Normally, hardware decoding does not reduce video quality (at least for the codecs h264 and HEVC).
-However, due to restrictions in video output APIs, there can be some loss, or blatantly incorrect results.
+        In theory, hardware decoding does not reduce video quality (at least for the codecs h264 and HEVC).
+However, due to restrictions in video output APIs, as well as bugs in the actual hardware decoders, there can be some loss, or even blatantly incorrect results.

         In some cases, RGB conversion is forced, which means the RGB conversion is performed by the hardware decoding API, instead of the OpenGL code used by ``--vo=opengl``.
-This means certain obscure colorspaces may not display correctly, not certain filtering (such as debanding) cannot be applied in an ideal way.
+This means certain colorspaces may not display correctly, and certain filtering (such as debanding) cannot be applied in an ideal way.
+This will also usually force the use of low quality chroma scalers instead of the one specified by ``--cscale``.
+In other cases, hardware decoding can also reduce the bit depth of the decoded image, which can introduce banding or precision loss for 10-bit files.

         ``vdpau`` is usually safe.
 If deinterlacing enabled (or the ``vdpaupp`` video filter is active in general), it forces RGB conversion.
 The latter